phihd/big-data-platform-assignment-1/AssignmentGuideline.md

 * You must guarantee the data regulation w.r.t. all contents in the assignment delivery
 * Only your student id should be stored in the delivery: the **submitter.csv** should have only a single line which is your student id.
 * Reports have to be written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 * No **BINARY format** for any content (code, data, logs, reports), except *figures of your design or performance charts*.
-It means, for example, external libraries for your programs should be automatically downloaded when we compile the code (following your README guide), no report is written in Microsoft/open office or PDF.
+It means, for example, external libraries for your programs should be automatically downloaded when we compile the code (following your README guide), no report is written in Microsoft/Open office or PDF.
 * If you make a video demonstrating how your systems/tests work, you can put the video into any accessible link (e.g., private Youtube) and put the link into *demolink.txt*

 ## Programming Languages
-You must use only **Java, Scala, JavaScript/NodeJS, Python or shell scripts**
+You must use only **Java, Scala, JavaScript/NodeJS, Python, GoLang or shell scripts**

 ## Assignment submission